- Put only the important information that the community or the organization needs to know.

 cc: [Name of copy recipient] - Optional -

-Further things to consider when writing introduction letters to students
+Further things to consider when writing introduction letters to consumers

 Introduction letters are letters written to establish contact, outline new products or services or request information.
 Such letters are used in business communications.
 They can be to introduce a connection to people you already know or to people you have never met.
 The primary objective of introduction letters is to introduce yourself, your business, or another person to another party.
 In any scenario, introduction letters should be readable, concise, and effective in delivering the information you want.
 Introduction letters are a great networking tool and an effective way to get what you want from people you have not met physically.